Applying for Financial Aid

-If you are interested in receiving financial aid during your time at CDSP, please review the steps below:
+If you are interested in receiving financial aid during your time at CDSP, please review these steps:

 1. Visit FAFSA and complete the Free Application for Federal Student Aid (FAFSA).
 The school code for CDSP is G01165.
 The FAFSA is required each year for all students wishing to be considered for any type of financial aid, whether federal or institutional (i.e., from CDSP).